cirosantilli/markdown-style-guide/README.md

 # Markdown Style Guide

-Readable and portable Markdown style guide: <http://www.cirosantilli.com/markdown-style-guide>
+Readable and portable Markdown style guide: <https://cirosantilli.com/markdown-style-guide>

 The main source file is [index.md](index.md)

-Hosted on GitHub pages for the Kramdown generated TOC and social media buttons.
+Hosted on GitHub pages for the Kramdown generated TOC.

 This is a one-page Jekyll website, so to develop just: